 At Church Stained Glass Restoration, we always begin each project with a thorough examination.
 We’ll visit your St. Louis church to see the stained glass in person and determine what repairs are needed.
 Then, we’ll compile a document that outlines possible plans of action for preservation.
 Once you inform us of your decision, we’ll remove the stained glass and take it to our studio for repairs.

 Before we even so much as touch the inner workings of the stained glass panel, we will first go through a process of dating and documenting the work.
 This helps further inform our plans and ensures accuracy.
 Then, we’ll soak the panel in a tub of cleansing solution so it can be dismantled.
 Piece by piece, the entire composition is taken apart, cleaned delicately, and numbered.

 We operate with a conservative mindset.
 Unless there are pieces that absolutely must be replaced, we will reuse all of the original materials.
 Many times, new leading is required, but most of the glass itself can be salvaged.
 If applicable, we will repaint all of the fine hand-painted details.
 Then, we will put the panel back together and secure it with cement and metal bracing.

-Lastly, the stained glass is reinstalled in its original home.
-We will ship the completed panel back to your church and install it ourselves in person.
+Lastly, the stained glass is installed in its original home.
+We will ship the completed panel back to your church and install it ourselves.
 Once this step is complete, you can enjoy your newly restored stained glass windows.